 Remedy: There are many ways to control slugs and snails, including beer traps, sawdust or eggshell barriers, copper tape and biocontrols.

 Asparagus beetle: Adult beetles and their larvae strip the outer bark and leaves from the stem.
 Damaged areas become yellow-brown and dessicated.
 The black beetles are 6-8mm long with a red thorax and six yellow blotches on the wing cases.
 Larvae are grey-black in colour, 1cm (½in) long, with three pairs of legs.

-Frost damage: Late frosts can damage the growing tips, leading to distorted or dead spears.
+Frost damage: Late frosts can damage growth, leading to it dying or being distorted.